Running

 Pauses the execution of the flow for a specified time in milliseconds.

-: The pause duration in milliseconds (type: VAR).
+time: The pause duration in milliseconds (type: VAR).

 This example prints "Starting", waits 1 second, and then prints "Done".